nirvn/GamepadNavigation/README.md

-# Gamepad Navigator, a QGIS plugin
+# Gamepad Navigation, a QGIS plugin

 This QGIS plugin enables users to interact with their QGIS 2D and 3D map canvases using gamepad controllers.